Cane Corso Characteristics

 Medical Costs: $500-$700

-Like all breeds, Cane Corso’s are at risk for developing health conditions during their lifetimes.
-Due to their high activity levels, a common condition this breed can experience is hip and elbow dysplasia.
-Their large, deep chest is also susceptible to bloating, which can sometimes be life-threatening.
+Like all breeds, Cane Corso’s are at risk for developing certain health conditions throughout their lifetimes.
+Due to their high activity levels, common conditions for this breed to experience include hip and elbow dysplasia.
+Their large, deep chest is also susceptible to bloating, which can be life-threatening in severe cases.
 Other general diseases like ear infections and skin diseases could develop and should be checked regularly.
 The treatment for these conditions could cost, on average:

 Hip or elbow dysplasia - $2500-$3000